wanzhuz/cleaning-data/README.md

   <li>adding users</li>
 </ul>

 We want to monitor all login attempts to help identify and prevent potential attacks on the machine.
-The data we will be working with is a merged log file consisting of 5 different log files from different machines
+The data we will be working with is a merged log file consisting of 5 different log files from different machines (10.9 MB).
 The structure of the log file message is usually METADATA followed by the message from the machine.

 ### Task